Department of Pulmonology

 What is a pulmonologist and what do they do?

-Pulmonologists typically evaluate patients before major surgeries, which are typically performed by thoracic surgeons.
+Pulmonologists typically evaluate patients before major surgeries, which thoracic surgeons typically perform.
 However, pulmonologists perform specialized surgical procedures, such as lung biopsies, bronchoscopy, intubation, and cricothyrotomy.

-A pulmonologist completes medical school and at least three years of post-graduate training in internal medical, followed by 2-3 years of pulmonology and critical care fellowship training.
+A pulmonologist completes medical school and at least three years of post-graduate training in internal medicine, followed by 2-3 years of pulmonology and critical care fellowship training.

 How does a pulmonologist treat patients?